MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 ### -OwningApplicationId

-Use this parameter to get details about apps registered in the specific tenant
+Use this parameter to get details about apps registered in the specified tenant

 The following details are returned: